-Joseph F. Allison House is designated a Local Historic Place because of the fine architectural style of the home, with features from the original construction and for its occupants: Joseph F. Allison, Amos Botsford, Horace E. Fawcett and C.M.P.
+The house is recognized as a Local Historic Place due to its remarkable architectural style, which includes features from the original construction, and its notable occupants, such as Joseph F. Allison, Amos Botsford, Horace E. Fawcett, and C.M.P.
 Fisher.

-Ironically the competitor, Enterprise Foundry, entered heavily into the history of the house as C.M.P.
-Fisher, one of the owners and president of that company, married Mary Kathleen Fawcett, a daughter of Horace.
-They became owners of the house in 1934.
+Interestingly, the history of the house intertwines with that of Enterprise Foundry, a competitor of the Charles Fawcett Manufacturing Company.
 C.M.P.
-Fisher retired as president of Enterprise Foundry in 1975.
-The house was the scene of many social events in the community, as Mr. Fisher was a councillor and Mayor of Sackville in 1938-39 and founded the Boy Scouts in Sackville in 1913.
+Fisher, one of the owners and president of Enterprise Foundry, married Horace’s daughter, Mary Kathleen Fawcett.
+They became the house’s owners in 1934.
+Fisher retired as the president of Enterprise Foundry in 1975.
+The house was often the site of community social events, as Fisher served as a councillor and Mayor of Sackville in 1938-39 and founded the Boy Scouts in Sackville in 1913.

 This post has already been read 1446 times!